PendalF89/yii2-blog/README.md

             'medium' => [100, 100],
             'large' => [250, 200],
         ],
         // Thumbnails base path.
-For advanced template it may be something like "@frontend/web" 'thumbnailsBasePath' => '@webroot',
+        // For advanced template it may be something like '@frontend/web'
+        // Default '@webroot'.
+        'thumbnailsBasePath' => '@webroot',
         // Thumbnail preset, which using in admin view 'adminThumbnail' => 'small',